dotenv-vault

 Set environment to open to.
 Defaults to development.

-$ npx dotenv-vault open production
+$ npx dotenv-vault@latest open production

 FLAGS